sverweij/dependency-cruiser/doc/faq.md

     path e.g. `depcruise src --output-type plugin:$(pwd)/path/to/my-awesome-plugin`
 - before executing the plugin dependency-cruiser checks whether the function has the correct signature and whether it can handle minimal input.
-- plugin support is quite new (2021-02), so details like when the plugin gets validated what prefix to use (currently: `plugin:` ) might still change in the coming months.

 > See the basic [stats-reporter-plugin](../configs/plugins/stats-reporter-plugin.js)
 > for an example.